Onkar-Satale/Portfolio/README.md

 # 🚀 Portfolio Website

-A modern, portfolio web application built using React, Tailwidn CSS.
+A modern, portfolio web application built using React, Tailwind CSS ,Typescript.
 This project showcases my skills, projects, and experience with a dynamic and interactive UI.

 ---